Quick answer

 How do I tell the first printing from a later one?

 Check the copyright page.
 For a single issue, the indicia shows the printing.
-Precedence is genuinely close and debated: the UK Michael Joseph edition and the US Knopf edition both appear in 1960, and some sources date the Knopf issue 1959.
+Precedence is genuinely close and debated.

 Is the book-club edition the same as the first?

-Book-club editions lack the 'First Edition' statement and the flap price.
+Book-club editions lack the publisher's 'First Edition' statement and the printed flap price, and are typically on thinner boards.

 I have a first edition of Kiss Kiss — what should I do?